q&a page 9

-426) Q: Do you make Shehechiyanu on becoming a Bar Mitzva?
+426) Q: Does a boy recite Shehechiyanu on becoming a Bar Mitzva?

 A:There are various customs regarding Bar Mitzvah boys.
 Some have the custom to recite SheHechiyanu the first time they don Tefilin (which in many communities is a month before their actual Bar Mitzvah.
 See Rambam Hilchos Brachos Perek 11:9 and Taz Siman 22:1)

-Becoming a Bar Mitzva in it if itself does not require a SheHechiyanu, as we do not recite SheHechiyanu every time a Mitzva presents itself for the first time, unless it is a Mitzvah bound to a certain time (a cycled Mitzvah).
+Becoming a Bar Mitzva in and of itself does not require a SheHechiyanu, as we do not recite SheHechiyanu every time a Mitzva presents itself for the first time, unless it is a Mitzvah bound to a certain time (a cycled Mitzvah).

 A: This is based on the Tzava’ah (will) of Rav Yehuda HaChasid (Tzava’ah 23) and applies to men and women equally.
 Apparently the reason had to do with sakana, danger, and is definitely based on kabalistic sources.
 The Arizal was known to be extremely cautious about this as were the Ba’al HaTanya and other great Torah giants.
 (See Shu”t Tzemach Tzedek Even HaEzer Siman 143)

-Volumes upon volumes have been written to deal with this issue and to find some way to explain it, and determine if it is indeed something that we need to avoid today.
-This is not the forum for an extensive presentation of both sides.
+Volumes upon volumes have been written to deal with this issue and to find some way to explain it, and determine if it is indeed something that we need to avoid nowadays.
+This is not the forum for an extensive presentation of both sides of this issue.

 Many Poskim ruled that the Tzav’ah of Rav Yehuda HaChasid which contains many such directives (such as not cutting hair on Rosh Chodesh, not visiting the same grave twice in one day etc.) is only applicable to his decendants and not mandatory for all of Klal Yisroel.
 (See Shu”t Noda B’yehuda , Tinyana, Even HaEzer Siman 79)